GPL71/esp-ir-PHILIPSTV/README.md

-esp-ir-tv
+esp-ir- PHILIPS TV
 =========

 HomeKit device for PHILIPS TV RC-6 control.
-This project is a fork of Maxim Kulkin's example
+This project is a fork of a Maxim Kulkin's example

 License
 =======